surya1701/RL-PointNav-project/index.md

 ### 📝 Observations and Insights

-- **Random Agent** often spins in place and makes no meaningful progress.
 - **Heuristic Agent** performs better in obstacle-free layouts but fails in more complex rooms.
 - **DQN Agent** demonstrates learning, but occasionally gets stuck or hesitates due to value approximation noise.
 - **PPO Agent** is consistently better at exploiting the shaped reward and avoids repetitive loops.